 You might be wondering what are the important day outing places in Galle, before venturing on the Galle sightseeing tour, after all, that’s why you landed on this page.
-Galle sightseeing tour is the best way of exploring southern Sri Lanka with Galle, the colonial city that majestically stands along the south-west borders of Sri Lanka.
-The Galle tour also includes many other interesting day outing places in Galle such as temple, museums, mangrove forest, beaches, handicraft centre and many more.
+The Galle sightseeing tour is the best way of exploring southern Sri Lanka with Galle, the colonial city that majestically stands along the southwest borders of Sri Lanka.
+The Galle tour also includes many other interesting day outing places in Galle such as temples, museums, mangrove forests, beaches, handicraft centres, and many more.

 TRAVELLING ON GALLE DAY TOURS

-You will be travelling in a private vehicle, reserved exclusively for your group, no intruders and enjoy the privacy at maximum on your Galle city tour.
-All our vehicles are air-conditioned modern vehicles and driven by well-experienced guides.
+You will be travelling in a private vehicle, reserved exclusively for your group, with no intruders, and enjoy privacy at maximum on your Galle city tour.
+All our vehicles are air-conditioned modern vehicles driven by well-experienced guides.

 INCLUSIONS OF GALLE DAY TOURS

-The package includes entire ground transportations, all entrance fees as per tour itinerary and all taxes.
-A stop at Hikkaduwa, which is known as seafood heaven on the island, for the lunch break and the guests are free to make purchases depending on their choice and the payment must be done by the guests.
+The package includes entire ground transportation, all entrance fees as per the tour itinerary, and all taxes.
+A stop at Hikkaduwa, which is known as seafood heaven on the island, for the lunch break, and the guests are free to make purchases depending on their choice and the payment must be done by the guests.

-GALLE DAY TOURS FOR TRAVELLERS WITH SHORT TIME
+GALLE DAY TOURS FOR TRAVELLERS WITH A SHORT TIME

-Galle city tour is a short program intends to travellers, who have very limited time to explore the island.
-The Galle city tour is a private program and includes all the important tourist attraction in southern Sri Lanka. pristine beaches such as Hikkaduwa beach, Bentota beach and important historical sites such as Galle fortress is also included in the program.
+Galle city tour is a short program that intends for travellers, who have very limited time to explore the island.
+The Galle city tour is a private program and includes all the important tourist attractions in southern Sri Lanka. pristine beaches such as Hikkaduwa beach, and Bentota beach, and important historical sites such as the Galle fortress are also included in the program.